NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

       }
 ```

 The diagram omits methods and attributes irrelevant to the relationship between the classes.
-Notice that the `CarPark` class has a `register` method that allows it to register the displays (you can also add a registry for sensors).
+Notice that the `CarPark` class has a `register` method that allows it to register the displays (you can also set it up to register sensors, but this is no longer required).

 ### 2.7.
 Implement methods for the CarPark class